tomer60300/Dcoya/README.md

 This project is a web-based application that displays the current date and time, along with the machine name.
-It is built with HTML, JavaScript, and powered by an Nginx and deployable on a Kubernetes cluster.
+It is built with HTML, JavaScript, and powered by a Nginx and deployable on a Kubernetes cluster.

 ## Project Structure